NREL/Marmot/README.md

 - `gen_names.csv_name` **Required** The name of the gen_names.csv described in more detail in [Mapping Files](https://github.nrel.gov/PCM/Marmot#mapping-files) below.

 Finally adjust the PLEXOS properties to process in the **plexos_properties.csv**.
 This csv file determines which PLEXOS properties to pull from the h5plexos results and process.
-Under the *"collect_data"* column adjust the property to be TRUE or FALSE to change if the data is processed.
-If your property is not here, add it as a new line with the same format.
+Under the *"collect_data"* column adjust the property to be TRUE or FALSE set whether that particular property will be processed.
+If a property you would like to process is not in this list, add it as a new line with the same format.

 ## Marmot Plotter

-**marmot_plot_main.py** is the main plotting script within Marmot which calls on supporting files to read in data that has been processed by the Marmot Formatter, create the plot, and then save the figures and data.
+**marmot_plot_main.py** is the main plotting script within Marmot.
+It reads in data that has been processed by the Marmot Formatter, creates plots, and then save the figures and data.
 These figures can be saved to any format specified by the user including both raster and vector formats.
 An associated csv data file will also be created with each figure allowing users to view the plot data in a tabular format.

-The supporting plotting modules can be viewed within the repo [plottingmodules](https://github.nrel.gov/PCM/Marmot/tree/master/marmot/plottingmodules) folder and have descriptive names such as **total_generation.py**, **generation_stack.py**, **curtaiment.py** etc.
+The main plotting script works by calling on individual plotting modules.
+These can be viewed within the repo [plottingmodules](https://github.nrel.gov/PCM/Marmot/tree/master/marmot/plottingmodules) folder and have descriptive names such as **total_generation.py**, **generation_stack.py**, **curtaiment.py** etc.

 As with the Marmot Formatter, users will need to adjust the input settings in the **Marmot_user_defined_inputs.csv** and set which plots to create in **Marmot_plot_select.csv**.
 **Marmot_plot_select.csv** is a csv file which determines which figures to plot.
 This file is in the repo.
 Under the *"Plot Graph"* (column *D*) adjust the property to be TRUE or FALSE to decide whether to plot the figure.
 Column *C* allows the user to adjust certain properties within the plot (examples given).
 Columns *D* and *E* adjust the range of days to plot either side of the specified property in *D*.
 Column *F* adjusts the time zone to plot on the figure.
 Column *G* and *H* allow adjustment of the date range of the data to be plotted, if left blank data from the entire date range is plotted.
 The user is free to change the values within the *"Figure Output Name"* column (column *A*) to whatever they like as this will be the name given to the output files.
 The rightmost columns (columns *I* and *J*) should not be edited as these inform Marmot which plotting module and method to use to create the corresponding figure.